-Add a little moisture and deliciousness to your barbecued pork butt or pork loins with this easy pork injection marinade!
+Add a little plumping action and favor to your smoked pork roasts with this quick and easy pork injection marinade!

 Why use an injection marinade on pork?

 An injection marinade gives infuses the meat with extra flavor and maintains an equal balance of moisture throughout cooking.
 The best part about these marinades is that they are super simple to make!

 The key to a good marinade is to start with the right pork rub.
 Next, is adding a liquid like broth, stock, wine, beer, apple juice, etc. Remember that herbs added to your marinade should be crushed.
 Bulky herbs and spices can get blocked up in the needle and make the injection process nearly impossible or incredibly messy.
 Crush your rub with a mortar and pestle, or pass it through a spice grinder before adding to the marinade.